 Organize and value your assets.
 Prepare a Statement of Net Worth and prioritize your goals.

 Estimate your immediate needs.
 Develop a budget for current expenses and project a budget for future needs.
 This is the stage when you will start to build your picture of tomorrow.

 Understand and analyze your liabilities, while also gauging your future earning potential.
-Create “compare and contrast” scenarios to understand how one change could affect other things.
+Create a few “compare and contrast” scenarios to understand how one change could affect other things.

 Now it’s time to exercise your new-found control over your financial future.
 It’s all about overseeing asset transfers, setting up budgeting and money management systems.
 It’s time to review your risk profile and reallocate investments to meet your current needs, and keep you on track with your goals.

-So on February 15, you can take the first steps.
-With the right guidance, and the right members of your team, you can take the financial pitfalls out of this emotional and challenging time and take control of your finances – and your fresh start.
+So if Valentine’s Day is the final disappointment and you make the decision to divorce, you can take the first steps to secure your financial future.
+With the right guidance, and the right members on your divorce team, you can take the financial pitfalls out of this emotional and challenging time and take control of your finances – and your fresh start.